-The refreshed SP Manweb DFES forecasts use our previous DFES forecasts (published in July 2020) as the starting point, and incorporate the ESO's 2020 FES scenario framework.
-This approach creates regional and local forecasts for demand and generation connected to the SP Manweb distribution network out to 2050.
-Since our DFES publication in July, the ESO has updated its Future Energy Scenarios (2020 FES), which explore different pathways to reach Net Zero.
+5.2 Incorporation of the ESO's 2020 FES

+After our DFES publication in July, the ESO updated its Future Energy Scenarios (2020 FES), which explore different pathways to reach Net Zero.
 These are four GB-wide holistic energy scenarios out to 2050, considering gas and electricity supply and consumption.
-These four scenarios are designed to represent a range of credible energy scenarios, representing differing levels of consumer ambition, government/policy support, economic growth and technology development.
+These four scenarios are designed to represent a range of credible energy scenarios, representing differing levels of consumer ambition, government/ policy support, economic growth and technology development.